gg146/Sysolution-xixun-test/xixun-SDK/3.WebSocket Solution/WebSocket Solution.md

 ## 1、Get basic information and heartbeat

 First, need to build up a websocket server to receive controller's basic information and heartbeat package.
-Second, set the websocket server address as controller's web server address via Easyboard.
+Second, set the websocket server address as controller's web server address via LEDOK express.

 Example: if arrange the websocket server in192.168.8.99：8888, then please set the controller's web server address like the below image: